open-telemetry/opentelemetry-specification/specification/api-tracing.md

   asynchronous request.
 This parent span is expected to end before the corresponding child `CONSUMER` span, possibly even before the child span starts.
-In messaging scenarios with batching, tracing individual messages requires a new span per message to be created (with `PRODUCER` kind), while publishing a batch is represented by another span (with `CLIENT` kind).
+In messaging scenarios with batching, tracing individual messages requires a new `PRODUCER` span per message to be created.
 * `CONSUMER` Indicates that the span describes the child of an asynchronous `PRODUCER` request.
-Asynchronous scenarios may be remote or local.
 * `INTERNAL` Default value.
 Indicates that the span represents an internal operation within an application, as opposed to an operations with remote parents or children.